Deepaklyd/Newtogit/README.md

-Deepak please add so,e file from desktop eppa add pannuva
+Deepak please add some file from desktop eppa add pannuva